patternfly/patternfly-elements/elements/pfe-cta/README.md

 ## Attributes

 **`pfe-theme`**
-Changes the context of the call-to-action to one of 3 possible themes:
+Changes the context of the call-to-action to one of 3 possible contexts:

 - `light` (default)
 - `dark`